Gancent/Gancent/README.md

 - 🌱 I’m currently learning some webdev and ml
 Don't be surprised if this code is shit and slow and garbage I doubt anyone will be reading this other than me but if you want to suggest any changes go ahead and send a message my way
-- I'm still learning my way around git so some projects are going to look weird
+- 📚I'm still learning my way around git so some projects are going to look weird